 These units count toward eligibility for admission.
 The units may not all apply toward certification of the corresponding GE-Breadth area.
-See Executive Orders 1036 and 1100 for details.
+See Executive Order 1036 (PolicyStat ID 13085511) and Executive Order 1100 (PolicyStat ID 8919100) for more details.

-Areas of GE Breadth (A1 through E) are defined in EO 1100.
-Areas of American Institutions (US-1 through US-3) are set forth in Sections IA and IB of EO 1061, and at assist.org.
+Areas of GE Breadth (A1 through E) are defined in EO 1100 (PolicyStat ID 8919100).
+Areas of American Institutions (US-1 through US-3) are set forth in Sections IA and IB of EO 1061 (PolicyStat ID 6591022), and at www.assist.org.
 Numerical subcategories for Area D were removed and no longer apply effective 4/11/2018 but are provided for historical reference.

 Students seeking certification in GE Breadth prior to transfer must have passed the test before this date.